- This event has passed.

 Coffee and Conversation is a new monthly series sponsored by the Office for Women’s Careers to create connections among faculty by bringing them together informally to address specific topics of interest and concern.

-Come to Coffee and Conversation to get insights into making your HMS CV Narrative reflect who you and what matters to you in your professional role.
-The goal of this informal session is to relieve the daunting nature of the HMS CV and inspire you to brainstorm how best to present your profile.
-Rachel Knipe, MD (Instructor in Medicine in the Division of Pulmonary and Critical Care Medicine) and Jennifer Shin, MD (Instructor in Medicine in the Divisions of Oncology and Palliative Care) will join Anne Levy, PhD (Senior Program Manager at the CFD) to share their drafting process for the CV Narrative.
+The goal of this informal session was to relieve the daunting nature of the HMS CV and inspire participants to brainstorm how best to present their profiles.
+Rachel Knipe, MD (Instructor in Medicine in the Division of Pulmonary and Critical Care Medicine) and Jennifer Shin, MD (Instructor in Medicine in the Divisions of Oncology and Palliative Care) joined Anne Levy, PhD (Senior Program Manager at the CFD) to share their drafting process for the CV Narrative.

 - Jennifer Shin, MD, Instructor in Medicine in the Divisions of Oncology and Palliative Care